 Gillian is actively involved in supporting doctoral research at the Open Unviersity with the WELS postgraduate and emerging researchers’ blog | A PGR-led blog (open.ac.uk), support for learning around methodologies and supervision of doctoral students.
 She is open to contact in relation to examination of doctoral work and external examination roles.

-Gillian is involved in the advisory group for a longitudinal study into Newly qualified social workers in Scotland - A five-year longitudinal study led by Dundee University and commissioned by The Scottish Social Services Council.
+Gillian was a member of the advisory group for a longitudinal study into Newly qualified social workers in Scotland - A five-year longitudinal study led by Dundee University and commissioned by The Scottish Social Services Council.

 Gillian is currently a peer reviewer for: